sojuker/sojuker.github.io/_posts/2017-03-08-reading-es6-spec.md

     1. If result is an abrupt completion, perform implementation defined unhandled exception processing.
     2. Suspend the running execution context and remove it from the execution context stack.
     3. Assert: The execution context stack is now empty.
-    4. Get next nextPending of PendingJob
+    4. Let nextPending be the next PendingJob.
     5. Let newContext be a new execution context.
     6. Set newContext’s Realm to nextPending.[[Realm]].
     7. Push newContext onto the execution context stack; newContext is now the running execution context.